 Has a social worker contacted you about your children?

-If a social worker from the Ministry of Children and Family Development or a delegated agency contacts you or visits your home, they might think your child is at risk.
+If a social worker from the Ministry of Children and Family Development or a delegated Aboriginal agency contacts you or visits your home, they might think your child is at risk (isn't safe).
 This is part of the child protection process (also called an investigation.)
-An investigation is serious, and may result in the social worker taking your child from your home.
+An investigation is serious.
+The social worker might take your child from your home.

 You, your family, and your community have rights.
 The law says the ministry must respect your child's family ties and Aboriginal identity.

 According to BC law, if the ministry (or a delegated Aboriginal agency) gets a report about your child, they must look into it.
 If the ministry believes your child is at risk, they have to:

 - go to court to get an order that supervises your child's care, or

 - if necessary, take your child from your home.

 - Aboriginal cultural ties are very important to the well-being of Aboriginal children.

 - When the ministry makes plans for an Aboriginal child's care, the ministry should respect the child's family ties and Aboriginal identity.

 - The community should be involved whenever possible in the planning and delivery of services.
 This includes preventative and support services.